we-dance/platform/content/wedance-community.md

 - **Youtube**
   - We provide shared channel to help local creators and artists to boost their art and subscribers.
   - We help to get license for music, provide technical support and devices, create network of collaborators and supporters, including writers, translators, video editors, video operators, musicians, etc.
-  - We produce overviews and news about dancing in Munich.
+  - We produce overviews and news about dancing.
   - We share dancers stories as interviews or short movies.

 ## What should Ambassador do?